con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Abiding object-free through all perceptions,[^138-1]
 With consciousness as object, with cessation,
 With every being the object of his mind,
-His knowledge being the mind of all the buddhas, (138)
+With knowledge that's the mind of all the buddhas, (138)

 [^138-1]: According to Vilāsavajra, the words 'all perceptions' (*sarvasaṃjñā*) refer to certain forms of mundane meditative concentration.
 Through these meditations, Mañjuśrī enters a state of objectless awareness.